nchathu2014/mvc-todo-app/README.md

 # mvc-todo-app
-This is a todo application buil using MVC architecture by using Flask, SQLAlchemy, postgres DB, HTML, CSS and Javascript
+This is a todo application buil using MVC architecture by using Flask, SQLAlchemy, postgres DB, HTML, CSS and Javascript, Jinja(for templating)